mxjp/rvx/docs/reference/signals.md

 ## Troubleshooting
 For signal based reactivity to work, the following is required:

-+ The value in a signal must be replaced, or the signal must notify dependants using `notify` or `update`.
++ The value in a signal must be replaced, or the signal must notify observers using `notify` or `update`.
 + The place where the value is used must be able to access the signal by calling a function.

 ### Deep Updates